-Signs of unity at Congressional baseball game - but will it last?
+Signs of unity at congressional baseball game - but will it last?

 Republicans

-Signs of unity at Congressional baseball game - but will it last?
+Signs of unity at congressional baseball game - but will it last?

 WASHINGTON, D.C. – Lawmakers turned to a time-honored baseball tradition Thursday night in a bid to bridge a growing partisan divide and in the wake of Wednesday's shooting of Majority Whip Steve Scalise -- but whether the show of solidarity makes it from the Nationals Park diamond to Capitol Hill remains to be seen.